Home

 All about Basalt and Hyaloclastite Properties

 Know all about Basalt and Hyaloclastite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basalt and Hyaloclastite belong to Igneous Rocks.Texture of Basalt is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Hyaloclastite is Pyroclastic.
 Basalt appears Dull and Soft and Hyaloclastite appears Dull.
-The luster of Basalt is not available while that of Hyaloclastite is dull and grainy.
+The luster of Basalt is while that of Hyaloclastite is dull and grainy.
 Basalt is available in black, brown, light to dark grey colors whereas Hyaloclastite is available in brown, grey, yellow colors.
 The commercial uses of Basalt are an oil and gas reservoir, commemorative tablets, creating artwork, used in aquariums and that of Hyaloclastite are cemetery markers, creating artwork.

 Compare Igneous Rocks